 - a brief bio including your top three publications (if you have them)

-As an attachment, please include the first 15-20 pages of your manuscript.
+As attachments, please include a 1-2 page synopsis detailing your book’s plot points, and the first 15-20 pages of your manuscript.
 The document should include your name, contact information, and byline.
 Send query and sample pages to firstname.lastname@example.org.
 The subject of your email should read: SUBMISSION: [Your manuscript title].

 For Cover Art